Fresno Interdenominational Refugee Ministries logo

 Frequently Asked Questions

-Is Fresno Interdenominational Refugee Ministries legitimate?
+What services does Fresno Interdenominational Refugee Ministries offer?

 Quick Facts